 Sunbury / Columbus North KOA

-Alum Creek’s campground also offers an equestrian camping experience.
-If you are a horse lover, bring your horses and pitch a tent in one of the park’s 30 equestrian campsites.
+The Alum Creek Campground also offers an equestrian camping experience.
+If you are a horse lover, bring your horses and pitch a tent or park your camper in one of the park’s 30 equestrian campsites.
 These sites combine the delights of primitive and equestrian camping.
 Drinking water for horses is available, and there are restrooms, hot showers, and dumping stations for campers’ convenience.
-These sites can also be pre-booked, and are large enough for up to six people.
+These sites can also be pre-booked, and they are large enough for up to six people.

 Seasonal activities in Alum Creek State Park

-If you are looking to take a relaxing picnic during your RV trip to Ohio Alum Creek State Park has a few picnic tables laid out on the shores of the lake.
+If you are looking to take a relaxing picnic during your RV trip to Ohio, Alum Creek State Park has a few picnic tables laid out on the shores of the lake.
 The crystal waters of the lake and the sandy beach provide a perfect backdrop for this family-friendly picnic location.
-Also, there are three group day-use picnic shelters available for pre-booking in the Below Dam Area.
+There are also three group day-use picnic shelters available for pre-booking in the Below Dam Area.
 While picnicking with friends or family in the shade of maple and beech trees and mesmerizing wildflowers, you can also indulge in a few fun sports.
-The beach houses a beach volleyball court, as well as a playground for kids and a few horseshoe pits.
+The beach has a beach volleyball court, a playground for kids, and horseshoe pits.

-An ideal way to explore all the nature and its magnificence a state park has to offer is through its scenic trails winding through enchanting locations adorned with stunning displays of flora and fauna.
+An ideal way to explore all the nature in this magnificent state park is to check out the trail system.
 Alum Creek State Park offers nearly 10 miles of hiking trails, 38 miles of bridle trails, and 14.5 miles of mountain bike trails where you can explore park’s scenery while indulging in a recreational activity of your choice at the same time.
-The park’s terrains are meant for everyone, and that includes hikers, walkers, mountain bikers, and horseback riders.
+The park’s terrains are meant for everyone, which includes hikers, walkers, mountain bikers, and horseback riders.
+Before hitting the multi-use trails, ensure you understand the right-of-way rules.